-There’s a refreshing swagger to Edgar Wright’s latest creation, drifting on to the screen with an irresistibly brash confidence, popping the clutch, downshifting the gears and roaring past the sluggish, lumbering summer blockbuster behemoths.
-Sure, “Baby Driver” could have a smug-off with Ben Wheatley’s “Free Fire”, but “Baby Driver” ultimately deserves its sense of self-satisfaction.
+There’s a refreshing swagger to Edgar Wright’s latest creation, drifting on to the screen with irresistibly brash confidence, popping the clutch, downshifting the gears and roaring past the sluggish, lumbering summer blockbuster behemoths.
+Sure, “Baby Driver” could have a smug-off with Ben Wheatley’s “Free Fire”, but “Baby Driver” ultimately earns its sense of self-satisfaction.

-Baby (Ansel Elgort) is a young, prodigiously talented getaway driver, working for Doc (Kevin Spacey) to pay off a longstanding debt.
+Baby (Ansel Elgort) is a young, prodigiously talented getaway driver, working for Doc (Kevin Spacey) to pay off a long-standing debt.
 Injured in a childhood accident, Baby uses constant music to drown out a severe case of tinnitus.
 After pulling off one last heist clears his debt, Baby looks forward to a normal life but when Doc gathers his best people – Bats (Jamie Foxx), Buddy (Jon Hamm) and Darling (Eiza González) – back together for one more big score, Baby finds himself on the drive of his life.

-If your favourite Edgar Wright film to date is “Scott Pilgrim vs The World”, then prepare to have a new number one, because where “Baby Driver” really succeeds is in taking that pop-culture infused gimmickry and blending it subtly into the background of this deceptively lightweight crime caper.
-There’s room too for the dryly ironic wit of the “Cornetto” trilogy too and thanks to the pitch-perfect cast, nothing is lost in the transatlantic translation.
+If your favourite Edgar Wright film to date is “Scott Pilgrim vs The World”, then prepare to have a new number one, because where “Baby Driver” really succeeds is in taking that pop-culture infused gimmickry and blending it seamlessly into the background of this deceptively lightweight crime caper.
+There’s room too for the dryly ironic wit of the “Cornetto” trilogy and thanks to the pitch-perfect cast, nothing is lost in the transatlantic translation.

 While the action sequences are as impressive as you’ll be expecting from the glimpses in the trailer, it’s in the character work “Baby Driver” really shines.
 A master class in character development without the need for heavy expository scenes, it’s not only Baby whose story is explored in multifaceted ways but every other character feels authentic and multi-dimensional.